benbradshaww/dogs_vs_cats/README.txt

 Key Features:

 	•	EfficientNet-B0 as the base model.
-	•	A custom classification head with a fully connected layer and softmax activation.
+    •   Generic augmentation methods were applied.
-	•	Data augmentations (e.g., random rotations, horizontal flips) applied to the training set.
+	•	Trained with a batch size 32.

 ## Installation